f0rki/mapping-high-level-constructs-to-llvm-ir/epilogue/contribution.rst

    between generator C++ and LLVM IR code).
 -  Kenneth Ho (correction to C++11 lambda example and C++ exception handling sample).
+-  Xing GUO (correction to various typos, updates to LLVM 8 syntax)

 Should your name be here?
 If so, contribute :-)